BkrBkr/AuthCaptchaForJoomla/README.md

 # Installation

 1. [Configure and enable a captcha-plugin in Joomla (e.g. recaptcha)](https://docs.joomla.org/J3.x:Google_ReCaptcha)
-2. Install and enable this plugin.
+2. Install and enable this plugin
+3. If needed, edit your `mod_login` form at `templates/your_template/html/mod_login` and place the `{authCaptchaPlaceholder}` tag where you want the reCaptha to display _(ideally, after the form and before the Login button)_.
+Tag should be place within the `<form></form>` tags.
+The plugin will try to this automatically but in case it fails, use this option
-3. Clear Joomla cache if enabled
+4. Clear Joomla cache if enabled

 # Troubleshooting